andreboyce/gldoteater/README.md

 Open projects.sln and Build

+### Tests

+I wrote this code before TDD was a thing.
+Maybe as time goes by I might refactor some it to be testable.

 ### Notes

 I wrote this game along time ago.
 The plan was to make a pong clone, then a pacman clone, then a side scroller, then an rpg.
 Each of them should be multiplayer networked.